lockss/lockss-rtd-manual/docs/installing/installer.rst

 *  :ref:`Configuring CoreDNS for K3s`: if necessary, will prompt you to enter non-loopback IP addresses of DNS servers.

-*  :ref:`Installing K3s`: will prompt you for a Kubernetes state data storage directory.
+*  :ref:`Installing K3s`: if necessary, will prompt you for a Kubernetes state data storage directory and to confirm before upgrading from an earlier version of K3s.

 *  :ref:`Testing the K3s Node`: no interaction expected.